seattleflu/documentation/Linelists.md

 Once you've configured your environment properly, you can generate linelists with one command.
 Don't forget to [install the latest python environment](#install-your-python-environment) before each run, otherwise you may run into unexpected bugs!

+The filepaths in the following examples may need to be modified according to the location of the backoffice and env.d directories on your local system.

 Copy and paste this following example using `2021-01-01` as the target results date:

 > Note: **Don't forget to [install the latest development environment](#install-your-python-environment) before each run!**